joachimth/pyobd-pure-superb/README.md

 2. Insert the OBD-II Bluetooth adapter into the SAE J196216 (OBD Port) connector.

-3. Connect you RCA cable to the back of your aftermarket head unit and plug the other end into your Raspberry Pi.

 4. Install your 2A Car Supply / Switch or Micro USB Car Charger.

-5. Finally turn your key to the ON position and navigate your head unit to Auxiliary input.
+5. Finally turn your key to the ON position

-6. Enter your login credentials and run:
+6.

 #  startx

 7. Launch BlueZ, the Bluetooth stack for Linux.
 Pair + Trust your ELM327 Bluetooth Adapter and Connect To: SPP Dev.
 You should see the Notification "Serial port connected to /dev/rfcomm0"